stevecassidy/python-web-programming/web/html.md

 the language that allows us to produce useful documents for the web.

-HTML is based on an earlier standard called SGML (Standard Generalised Markup Langauge) which had a successor called XML (eXtensible Markup Language).
-SGML and XML are both languages for defining markup languages, that is they define the syntax of a markup langauge but allow you to develop your own language for a specific purpose.
+HTML is based on an earlier standard called SGML (Standard Generalised Markup language) which had a successor called XML (eXtensible Markup Language).
+SGML and XML are both languages for defining markup languages, that is they define the syntax of a markup language but allow you to develop your own language for a specific purpose.
 The syntax is the angle brackets containing start and end tags &lt;p&gt; and &lt;/p&gt; that you will be familiar with (and a number of other rules).